Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Related Work

 \section{Related Work}

-We observe two primary categories of related work.
-We draw on past work in the area of source code authorship attribution, and then we look at some critical work in the area of plaintext authorship attribution.
-While the two domains have evolved different feature sets and classification techniques, recent work in text authorship attribution is closely related to our work.
+We note two broad, primary categories of related work.
+The most similar is past work in source code authorship attribution, largely focusing on single files.
+We also examine work in the area of plain-text authorship attribution.
+While the two domains have evolved different feature sets and classification techniques, recent work in text authorship attribution is related to our work.